 - [[availableLocales]] is a LocaleList object with BCP 47 language tags identifying the locales for which the implementation provides the functionality of the constructed objects.
-The list must include the value teturned by the DefaultLocale abstract operation (6.2.4).
-Language tags on the list must not have a Unicode locale extension sequence. - [[relevantExtensionKeys]] is an array of keys of the language tag extensions defined in Unicode Technical Standard 35 that are relevant for the functionality of the constructed objects. - [[sortLocaleData]] and [[searchLocaleData]] (for Intl_DateTimeFormat) are objects that have properties for each locale contained in [[availableLocales]].
-The value of each of these properties must be an object Intl_NumberFormat) and intl_DateTimeFormat) are objects that have properties for each key contained in [[relevantExtensionKeys]].
+The list must include the value returned by the DefaultLocale abstract operation (6.2.4).
+Language tags on the list must not have a Unicode locale extension sequence. - [[relevantExtensionKeys]] is an array of keys of the language tag extensions defined in Unicode Technical Standard 35 that are relevant for the functionality of the constructed objects. - [[sortLocaleData]] and [[searchLocaleData]] (for Intl.Collator) and [[localeData]] (for Intl.NumberFormat and Intl.DateTimeFormat) are objects that have properties for each locale contained in [[availableLocales]].
+The value of each of these properties must be an object that has properties for each key contained in [[relevantExtensionKeys]].
 The value of each of these properties must be a non-empty array of those values defined in Unicode Technical Standard 35 for the given key that are supported by the implementation for the given locale, with the first element providing the default value.

-EXAMPLE An implementation of DateTimeFormat might include the language tag "th" in its [[availableLocales]] internal property, and must (according to \$\frac{1}{3}\$.2.3) include the key "ca" in its [[relevantExtensionKeys]] internal property.
+EXAMPLE An implementation of DateTimeFormat might include the language tag "th" in its [[availableLocales]] internal property, and must (according to 13.2.3) include the key "ca" in its [[relevantExtensionKeys]] internal property.
 For Thai, the "buddhist" calendar is usually the default, but an implementation might also support the calendars "gregory", "chinese", and "islamicc" for the locale "th".
 The [[localeData]] internal property would therefore at least include {"th": {ca: ["buddhist", "gregory", "chinese", "islamicc"]}}.